"Super cute CG animals can only be created with your kung-fu computer graphics skillz" -- Andries van Dam

 Course Description

-The Computer Graphics course will introduce students to the programming and mathematical foundations of modeling and rendering (drawing) three-dimensional scenes.
-Topics include digital image representation, geometrical transformations, curves and surfaces, illumination and shading models, and visible surface algorithms.
-Coursework will consist of a mixture of written homeworks and short programming assignemnts.
+The Computer Graphics course will help students study the programming and mathematical foundations of modeling and rendering 3D scenes.
+Topics will include digital image representation, geometrical transformations, illumination and shading models, and visible surface algorithms.
+The students will be required to finish a mixture of written homeworks and short programming assignemnts.

 Assignments